mnot/I-D/draft-nottingham-plan-b.md

 # Introduction

-When proprietary platforms are built on top of the Internet, they often form choke points.
+Proprietary platforms built on the Internet often create choke points.
 As discussed in {{CENTRALIZATION}}, the concentration of power thus formed is often difficult to mitigate using only technical mechanisms, but might be more effectively addressed through other means (e.g., legal regulation) with the assistance of technical accommodations.
 This document defines one such accommodation.

 The Robots Exclusion Protocol {{ROBOTS}} allows Web site owners to "control how content served by their services may be accessed, if at all, by automatic clients known as crawlers."
-While this provides an effective way to direct cooperating crawlers' behaviour when accessing a site, it does not consider what is done with the data that is obtained through crawling.
+While this effectively directs cooperating crawlers' behavior when accessing a site, it does not address the use of the data obtained through crawling.

 Experience has shown that while crawling a substantial portion of the Web does not tend to form a choke point, specific uses of crawled data can.
-In particular, Web search services can act in ways that are beneficial to the sites that they draw data from, directing traffic to them and thus promoting a healthy ecosystem, or they can be more extractive and use crawled data to create resources without reference to the sources of their responses.
+In particular, Web search services can act in ways that are beneficial to the sites that they draw data from, directing traffic to them and thus promoting a healthy ecosystem, or they can be extractive, using crawled data to create resources without reference to the original sources.

-This document defines a common mechanism for sites to express their preferences regarding specific uses of their data by consuming services.
-Unlike {{AIPREFS}}, it does not define a universal vocabulary; instead, it allows each consuming service to define its own bespoke controls, allowing greater precision and avoiding the definitional issues involved.
+This document defines a common mechanism for sites to express preferences for specific uses of their data by consuming services.
+Unlike {{AIPREFS}}, it does not define a universal vocabulary; instead, it allows each consuming service to define its own bespoke controls, offering greater precision and avoiding definitional issues.

 This mechanism is defined as a robots.txt extension.
 Its operation is separate from the control of crawling behaviour; it only controls the use of data once it is crawled.

 For example, a site might wish to express that it does not want ExampleSearch to use its content with ExampleSearch's new "Widgets" feature.
-ExampleSearch has registered a "widgets" control, so that the site can express this in its robots.txt file:
+ExampleSearch has registered a "widgets" control, allowing the site to express this in its robots.txt file:

 ~~~
 User-Agent: *